Bisonai/orakl/node/README.md

 - **wss**: Helper package for websocket implementation
 - **websocketfetcher**: Fetcher app based on websocket
 - **dal**: Data Availability Layer API
+- **logscribe**: Continuously saves received logs to the logs table.
+Processes and cleans up the table weekly, creating issues for the most frequent errors in each service.
+- **logscribeconsumer**: Sends logs above specified level to `Logscribe`.

 ### Main Elements